bioinformatics-centre/kaiju/README.md

 ```
 This will create the directory `kaiju` in the current directory.

 Kaiju is written in C and C++ for Linux and does not depend on additional libraries.
-For compiling Kaiju and its associated programs:
+For compiling Kaiju and its associated programs, type:
 ```
 cd kaiju/src
 make
 ```
-This will create the executable files `mkfmi`, `mkbwt`, `kaiju`, `mergeOutputs`, `kaijuReport`, and
+This will create the executable files `mkfmi`, `mkbwt`, `kaiju`, `kaijux`, `mergeOutputs`, `kaijuReport`,
-`kaiju2krona` in the `kaiju/bin` directory.
+`kaiju2krona`, and `gbk2faa.pl` in the `kaiju/bin` directory.
-You can add this directory to your shell's `PATH` variable or copy the those files to a directory in your PATH.
+You can add this directory to your shell's PATH variable or copy the files to a directory in your PATH.

 ##Creating the reference database
 ###Download files
 The first step is to download the GenBank files for microbial genomes
 and the taxonomy information from the NCBI FTP server.
 The files are several GB in size and need to be decompressed.
-Therefore these steps
+Therefore, these steps
-need to be done in a directory with at least 50GB free space.
+need to be done in a directory with at least 50 GB free space.
 ```
 wget ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_refseq/Bacteria/all.gbk.tar.gz
 wget ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz